chloerobichaud/Portfolio/README.md

 Here is an example of a code I wrote to clean sample data from a [Simon-Flanker experiment](Assignment_3.md)

+Here is a sample of code I wrote to visualize the [COVID-19 pandemic] (Visualizing COVID)

 Questions?
 Email me at: [Chloe.Robichaud@dal.ca](mailto:chloe.robichaud@dal.ca)